How It Works

 Invoice Central

-Your customer has partnered with us to provide an invoice management platform to all eligible suppliers.
-Invoices are usually reflected on the C2FO platform once your customer has finished the matching process and no dispute has been opened.
+Your buyer has partnered with us to provide an invoice management platform to all eligible suppliers.
+Invoices are usually reflected on the C2FO platform once your buyer has finished the matching process and no dispute has been opened.
 Therefore, this system will not allow you to upload invoices yourself.

 Compared to other portals you might be used to, C2FO allows you not only to view scheduled invoice payments but also to request early payment on those invoices whenever you decide it would be beneficial.

-On average, new invoices can be available up to 15-30 days after being received by your customer’s Accounts Payable team.
+On average, new invoices can be available up to 15-30 days after being received by your buyer’s Accounts Payable team.

 Yes.
 When you log in to your account, you will be able to download a version of your available invoice(s).